"Ronda to Cadiz Tour"

 44km - 346m ascent

 Descending into the countryside below Arcos gives fantastic views of the clifftop town and makes for an easy 38km start to the day with only one hill before you head into Jerez.
-Take some time for a late lunch in this historic town and to wander it's historic streets; visit the cathedral, the Alcazar and the Royal Andalusian School of Equestrian Art.
-Visit one of the many local bodegas to try some of the famous locally produced sherry.
+Take some time for a late lunch in this historic town, maybe visit the cathedral, the Alcazar or try some of the famous locally produced sherry.

 Day 6 - Jerez de la Frontera to El Puerto de Santa Maria